 The kitchen is equipped with a full-size gas cooker, dishwasher, washing machine, fridge and microwave, plus a full set of crockery, cutlery and utensils.

-Upstairs are two bedrooms, a double and a twin each offering views of fields, woodland and mountains, and a shower-room with wash-basin and WC.
+Upstairs are two bedrooms, a double and a twin, convertible to a 6-ft double (zip & link), each with views of fields, woodland and mountains, and a shower-room with wash-basin and WC.

 It’s a short walk to Tarn Hows, felt by many to offer one of the most inspiring views in the Lake District –and pretty much on the doorstep.

 With Coniston Water so close by it’s easy to give your feet a rest by taking to the water, either in the authentic 19th Century steam yacht Gondola which plies its way up and down the lake, or by rented sailing dinghy or kayak.
 Other lakes large and small are nearby and even the Cumbrian coast is within an easy day-trip range.